-- 1. If you have more than one crew keep them separated.
+- If you have more than one crew keep them separated.
 Have them work separately, take breaks separately and eat separately.
-Do not mix a crew once they are working together.
-If in a packinghouse clean and sanitize all equipment between each crew. - 2.
-Clean and sanitize break and eating areas before being occupied and before each time they are used. - 4.
+Do not mix a crew once they are working together. - 2.
+Clean and disinfect break and eating areas daily. - 4.
 Space everyone 6 feet apart or as far as possible.
 This is difficult if a crew is riding a transplanter but do the best you can. - 5.
-If workers wear gloves, they should be single use and replaced frequently.
-Non-disposable gloves should be laundered each day.
+If workers wear single use gloves, they should be replaced frequently.
+Non- disposable gloves should be laundered each day.
 Worker should wash their hands prior to putting gloves on and wash them off prior to removal. - 6.
-What about masks?
 Masks are recommended.
 Cloth masks are acceptable, but they should be laundered daily.
-If masks are purchased, they should be replaced at least daily and more frequently if dirty.
+If single-use masks are purchased, they should be replaced at least daily and more frequently if dirty.
 Proper use and care are important. - 7.
-Should worker's temperatures be taken at the beginning of the day?
-This depends if you have consulted a physician.
-A grower needs to obtain the correct thermometer, know how to use it, and know what temperature is too high.
-If temperatures are taken it should be when individuals report to work.
+Consult a physician if you plan to take workers' temperatures or monitor employees' health.
+An employer needs to obtain the correct thermometer, know how to use it, and know what temperature is too high, as well as understanding other symptoms to watch for.
+If temperatures/health screens are taken, it should be when individuals report to work.